Neural networks as low-cost surrogates for impurity solvers in quantum embedding methods: Methods

 with the number of poles $N_p\in [1,10]$, pole positions $\epsilon_p/t \in [0.05, 4.0]$, and hybridization strengths $V_p/t\in [0.1,0.5]$ drawn randomly from uniform distributions.
 Eq.~\eqref{eq:bath} explicitly respects particle-hole symmetry; generalization to doped models will require removing the symmetric sum over $\pm\epsilon_p$.
 The resulting $\Sigma(\tau)$ from \gls*{CTQMC} solver defined by its Legendre coefficients $\Sigma^{l=0,2,\dots 58}$ constitutes the training target.

 The training samples were generated on a grid of $(U,\beta)$ values, with $10$ Weiss fields drawn at each grid point via the bath parametrization Eq.~\eqref{eq:bath}.
 [The $(U,\beta)$ grid is indicated by the white squares in Fig.~\ref{fig:training_data}.]
-Samples for which the Legendre-reconstructed $\Sigma(\tau)$ exhibited unphysical oscillations or sign changes were discarded, as these were taken to indicate insufficient Monte Carlo statistics, yielding a data set of 500 training examples.
-In future studies, the training data may be more expensive to generate and collect; accordingly, we intentionally limit the model here to 500 samples as a test of data efficiency.
+Samples for which the Legendre-reconstructed $\Sigma(\tau)$ exhibited unphysical oscillations or sign changes were discarded, as these were taken to indicate insufficient Monte Carlo statistics, yielding a dataset of $N_\mathrm{train}=500$ training examples.
+In future studies, training data may be more expensive to generate and collect; accordingly, we intentionally limit the model here to 500 samples as a test of data efficiency.
+In Sec.~\ref{sec:dataset_size} we will also examine improvements in our model predictions for $N_\mathrm{train}=1600$ samples.

-We have found that the \gls*{NN} predicts impurity Green's functions very accurately for parameters within the coverage of the training data, where it is effectively interpolating between training examples.
+We have found that the \gls*{NN} predicts impurity Green's functions very accurately for parameters within the coverage of the training data, effectively interpolating between training examples.
 However, we also examine the network's performance in regions of parameter space where it must extrapolate to lower temperatures than those represented in the training set.
 In the following sections, we refer to these two regions of parameter space as the ``interpolation'' and ``extrapolation'' regions of the phase diagram.